Salesforce Basic, Business User, Salesforce Admin, Salesforce Customization, Salesforce How-To Guides

 Real-World Testing

-Full Sandboxes are allow end-users to test new features before they go live, providing feedback for improvement.
+Full Sandboxes allow end-users to test new features before they go live, providing feedback for improvement.

 Simulating User Behavior